-Texas Teenager Faces Terrorism Charge For Threatening To Spread Coronavirus, ‘I Will Shorten Your Life’
+Texas Teen Faces Terrorism Charge For Allegedly Threatening To Spread Coronavirus: ‘I Will Shorten Your Life’

-Texas teen Lorraine Maradiaga is facing terrorism charges after she posted videos on Snapchat threatening to infect people with the coronavirus, reports NBC News.
-In the videos, she can be heard telling people to call her if they want to die because she allegedly tested positive for the coronavirus.
+Texas teen Lorraine Maradiaga is facing terrorism charges after allegedly posting videos on Snapchat threatening to infect people with the coronavirus, reports NBC News.
+In the videos, she can reportedly be heard telling people to call her if they want to die because she allegedly tested positive for the coronavirus.

 “I’ll meet you up and I will shorten your life,” said Maradiaga.

-In a statement made on Sunday, the Carrollton police said they had not confirmed whether or not Maradiaga is a legitimate “threat to public health,” but are nonetheless “taking her social media actions very seriously.”
+In a statement made on Sunday, the Carrollton police said they had not confirmed whether Maradiaga is a legitimate “threat to public health” but are nonetheless “taking her social media actions very seriously.”

 The 18-year-old was identified by the Carrollton police force.
 Officials are circulating her image on their social media accounts in the hopes that someone may come forward with more information, as she has not yet been located.
-Multiple people tagged the police on social media and sent the videos of Maradiaga to authorities after seeing them circulate online.
+Multiple people tagged the police on social media and reportedly sent the videos of Maradiaga to authorities after seeing them circulate online.

 We have identified the woman seen on social media claiming to be COVID-19 positive as 18-year-old Lorraine Maradiaga and are charging her with Terroristic Threat, Texas Penal Code 22.07.